PavelNajman/users-flask-app/README.md

 # Users

-Users is a Flask application that enables users to register, login and receive JWT tokenis using a simple API.
+Users is a Flask application that enables users to register, login and receive JWT tokens using a simple API.
 The user data is stored in a database and consists of a username and a password.

 ## Development and testing